 After admission to a clinic, staff will usually look to plan out your care in the clinic, and how that will work, for you personally.

-The time it takes to feel better at the initial stages of treatment is personal to each individual.
+Factors such as previous detoxes, history of relapse, amount and duration of intake, and others, will determine how long the detox stage of treatment takes.
 Some will be ready to start therapeutic work after just a few days.
 Other times, it takes longer for the body to process the left-over substances.
-This level of variance between individuals is very normal.
+There is no fixed timescale for each individual.